Marc Benioff Sells 2,300 Shares of salesforce.com, inc. (NYSE:CRM) Stock

-salesforce.com, inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the company’s stock in a transaction that occurred on Wednesday, March 9th.
-The stock was sold at an average price of $203.08, for a total value of $467,084.00.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+salesforce.com, inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the company’s stock in a transaction that occurred on Wednesday, March 16th.
+The stock was sold at an average price of $202.65, for a total value of $466,095.00.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

 Marc Benioff also recently made the following trade(s):